-Farmers Market Metrics was created to empower markets to collect, store and communicate data on their markets.
-It is vital that market leaders are full partners in the collection, analysis and use of data without overburdening these highly efficient organizations with unnecessary data protocols.
+Farmers Market Metrics (Metrics) was created to empower markets to collect, store and communicate data on their markets.
+It is vital that market leaders are full partners in the collection, analysis, and use of data without overburdening these highly efficient organizations with unnecessary data protocols.
 FMC has used lessons learned throughout multiple data collection projects, as well as research that has taken place at markets around the country to develop the Farmers Market Metrics website and reporting templates.
 Check out the history page to find descriptions of those pilots.

 The users of the tools continue to inform the development of the site and to ensure that FMM is a dynamic and useful site for markets as well as offering network leaders like FMC the ability to use the aggregated, released data to advocate on behalf of farmers markets.

 Farmspread provides tools to help manage, promote and sell farm fresh food and artisan products while connecting consumers with farm-direct food outlets.
 The site provides tools for farmers markets and vendors and serves as an online marketplace for people who want access to local fresh food options.